CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/MLAG-Commands.md

 ## nv show mlag fdb permanent

-Shows the permanent MAC addresses installed on the MLAG peer.
+Shows the permanent MAC addresses installed in the FDB on the MLAG peer.

 ### Usage